|

 top of the page is

-elephant ears also have four legs and a trunk.
-As a name for
+The only species that qualify as having elephant ears also has four legs and a trunk!
+As a name for plants, "Elephant Ear" really has no descriptive value.

 Join the